yenthusiastic/arp_b/code/andy/esp32_gsm/README.md

  - For GSM connection a core frequency of 240 MHz is used
  - While the modem is online but no request is send, the frequency can be reduced to 40 MHz
  - Before any request is send, the frequency has to be set to 240 MHz
- - While the model is powered of, the frequency can be freely choosen
+ - While the model is powered off, the frequency can be choosen freely.

 #### Stats